Aller au contenu principal Aller à la navigation

 Profile: ripe fruit, a balance between richness and liveliness

-These different terroirs allow Champagne houses to compose outstanding cuvées, with each cru contributing its own dimension to the final harmony.
+These terroirs enable Champagne houses to craft exceptional cuvées, each cru playing its role in the final harmony.

 The Role of Chardonnay in Blending

-In the art of Champagne blending, Chardonnay acts as a backbone: it structures, polishes and brightens the other grape varieties.
-In a Blanc de Blancs made exclusively from this grape, it reveals the full aromatic clarity of the terroir, the precision of craftsmanship and the wine’s capacity to age.
+In the art of Champagne blending, Chardonnay serves as the backbone — it structures, refines, and illuminates the other grape varieties.
+In a Blanc de Blancs, made exclusively from Chardonnay, it reveals the full aromatic purity of the terroir, the precision of craftsmanship, and the wine’s ageing potential.

-When combined with Pinot Noir or Meunier, Chardonnay brings an ethereal touch and crystalline elegance that lift the cuvée to another level.
-This is one of the hallmarks of the most admired white champagnes: balance, tension and brilliance.
+When combined with Pinot Noir or Meunier, it brings an ethereal touch and crystalline elegance that elevate the cuvée to new heights.
+This is what distinguishes the most admired white champagnes: balance, tension, and brilliance.

 Champagne grapes